jojo-Hub/nGcontrol/README.md

   - If a certain traffic limit or configured date is approached, the router sends a SMS to a (list of) phone number(s).
 Similarly, still working dongles may inform about failures (such as max retry reached, dongle down all the time, etc.).
   - Allow to configure various dongle models (requires appropriate API) and create an config-page where you can chose the model.
 Also, modify the scripts to use a dynamic number of dongled (not at maximum 6 as nowadays).
   - Create a config page where the additional mwan3 parameters (retryMax, retryAttempt per interface) can be configured.
+  - Create an log-page similar to mwan3-overview where the last (50) nGcontrol associated logs are show.
   - implement an auto-refresh function similar to the openWRT status overview page.
   - move the scripts from /root/scripts to a proper location, e.g. /usr/share/nGcontrol.